sunusidogo/alx-system_engineering-devops/README.md

-Why am I here readme.md
+switching a superuser in alx readme.md